-Name and level of final award Bachelor of Arts with Honours - Accounting and Business Management Bachelor of Arts with Honours - Accounting and Business Management with International Experience Bachelor of Arts with Honours - Accounting and Business Management with Professional Experience The award is Bologna FQ-EHEA first cycle degree or diploma compatible Name and level of intermediate awards Bachelor of Arts (BA) - Accounting and Business Management Diploma of Higher Education (Dip HE) - Accounting and Business Management Certificate of Higher Education (CertHE) - Accounting and Business Management Awarding body/institution University of Westminster Teaching institution University of Westminster Status of awarding body/institution Recognised Body Location of delivery Primary: Central London Language of delivery and assessment English QAA subject benchmarking group(s) "Business and Management" Professional statutory or regulatory body Up to 8 exemptions from the Chartered Institute for Management Accountants (CIMA), based on chosen options.
+Name and level of final award Bachelor of Arts with Honours - Accounting and Business Management Bachelor of Arts with Honours - Accounting and Business Management with International Experience Bachelor of Arts with Honours - Accounting and Business Management with Professional Experience Name and level of intermediate awards Bachelor of Arts (BA) - Accounting and Business Management Diploma of Higher Education (Dip HE) - Accounting and Business Management Certificate of Higher Education (CertHE) - Accounting and Business Management Awarding body/institution University of Westminster Teaching institution University of Westminster Status of awarding body/institution Recognised Body Location of delivery Primary: Central London Language of delivery and assessment English QAA subject benchmarking group(s) "Business and Management" Professional statutory or regulatory body Up to 8 exemptions from the Chartered Institute for Management Accountants (CIMA), based on chosen options.
 Up to 7 exemptions from the Association of Chartered Certified Accountants (ACCA), based on chosen options.
 Up to 5 exemptions from the Institute of Chartered Accountants in England and Wales (ICAEW).
-Westminster course title, mode of attendance and standard length BA Accounting and Business Management FT, Full-time, September start - 3 years standard length with an optional year abroad or placement Valid for cohorts From 2024/5
+Westminster course title, mode of attendance and standard length BA Accounting and Business Management FT, Full-time, September start - 3 years standard length with an optional year abroad or placement Valid for cohorts From 2025/6